-An obvious choice, and one that is nearly essential to any cord-cutting list, Netflix’s streaming service costs $9 for the basic plan (one stream at a time, no HD or UHD content), $13 for the standard plan (up to two simultaneous streams, includes HD video) and extends up to $16 per month for a premium plan that allows up to four users at once, with the added bonus of access to 4K content with HDR.
+An obvious choice, and one that is nearly essential to any cord-cutting list, Netflix’s streaming service costs $10 for the basic plan (one stream at a time, no HD or UHD content), $14 for the standard plan (up to two simultaneous streams, includes HD video) and extends up to $17 per month for a premium plan that allows up to four users at once, with the added bonus of access to 4K content with HDR.
 Dolby Atmos is there for superior audio, too.
-Netflix’s catalog offers full TV series from other networks (past seasons only), scores of movies both licensed and produced in-house, and hit original series like Stranger Things, The House on Haunted Hill, and so many more, all of which come commercial-free.
+Netflix’s catalog includes series from other networks, scores of both licensed and in-house films, and original hit series like Tiger King, Stranger Things, The Witcher, and many more, all of which come commercial-free.

 Amazon Prime Video ($120/year, $13/month)

-Amazon’s Prime video service offers a modest selection of licensed TV shows and movies, alongside its own critically acclaimed original series like Good Omens, Jack Ryan, and The Marvelous Mrs. Maisel.
-The service has been working hard to close the gap with Netflix and beyond, including the addition of bundles like Showtime and Starz networks at reduced prices with a Prime account, along with a good selection of streaming content available in both 4K and HDR.
+Amazon’s Prime video service offers a modest selection of licensed TV shows and movies, alongside lauded original series like Hunters, The Boys, Jack Ryan, and The Marvelous Mrs. Maisel.
+The service has been working hard to close the gap with Netflix and other competitors, which is why it now lets you bundle networks such as Showtime and Starz at reduced prices with a Prime account.
+Amazon also offers a wide selection of streaming content available in both 4K and HDR.

 Many of its newer titles are available in Dolby Vision and HDR10+, and even more offer Dolby Atmos for immersive surround sound.
 The company also offers video on demand, of course, allowing you to rent or buy newer movies and TV shows.
-Finally, Amazon has introduced a monthly plan for $13 per month.
-That plan is a good option if you can’t pay for the annual membership upfront, but note you’ll be paying $36 more over time if you’re planning to go a full year.
-If you tend to do some regular shopping at Amazon, however, Prime’s free 2-day shipping practically pays for itself and makes the $120/year subscription a much better deal.
+Amazon has even introduced a monthly plan for $13 a month.
+That plan is a good option if you can’t pay for the annual membership upfront, but note you’ll be paying $36 more over time if you’re planning to subscribe for a full year.
+If you tend to do some regular shopping at Amazon, however, Prime’s two-day shipping policy practically pays for itself and makes the $120/year subscription a far better deal.

 Hulu ($6 to $12/month)

-Hulu also has a stronghold in the live TV streaming ring.
-The $55 per month plan nabs you over 60 channels of live TV (depending on your region) and includes all the VOD content you’d get with a regular Hulu subscription, to boot.
-We get more in-depth in this service and how it compares to the likes of Sling, YouTube TV, and others in the Streaming TV section below.
+Hulu also has a stronghold when it comes to live TV.
+The $55 per month Hulu + Live TV plan nabs you more than 65 channels of live TV (depending on your region) and includes all the VOD content you’d get with a regular Hulu subscription, to boot.
+We go more in-depth with this service in the Streaming TV section below, where we explore how it compares to the likes of Sling, YouTube TV, and others.

 Getting into some of the more specialized services, Disney+ is a newcomer to the streaming arena, but it’s already turning heads with its massive catalog of both classic and contemporary titles from every corner of the entertainment giant’s empire.
-You’ll get over 600 shows and movies, from Toy Story and The Sandlot to Kim Possible and Frozen, plus new originals like Star Wars’ The Mandalorian keep you coming back for more.
-At just $6 per month — with added value when combined with Hulu and ESPN+ — Disney+ is an absolute steal.
-The company provides the best fidelity it can for anything you watch, all the way up to 4K Ultra HD with HDR, Dolby Vision, and Dolby Atmos where available, plus you can download anything you want for offline viewing.
+You’ll get access to more than 600 shows and movies, from Frozen 2 and Avatar to The Clone Wars and The Simpsons, plus new originals like The Mandalorian.
+At just $7 per month — with added value when combined with Hulu and ESPN+ — Disney+ is an absolute steal.
+The company provides the best fidelity it can for anything you watch, too, all the way up to 4K Ultra HD with HDR, Dolby Vision, and Dolby Atmos, when available.
+Plus, you can download anything you want for offline viewing.

 HBO Now ($15/month)

-HBO Now’s $15/month price point makes it among the most expensive on-demand service here, but that comes with the benefit of seeing all of the service’s latest shows, including Game of Thrones, Westworld, Silicon Valley, Veep, and more, all at the same time as they appear on the traditional service.
-Add to that a cascade of past classics, from Sopranos to Deadwood, newer movie releases, popular weekly shows like Real Time with Bill Maher, and This Week Tonight with John Oliver, and virtually everything on the network anytime on demand.
+HBO Now’s $15/month price point makes it among the most expensive on-demand services here, but that comes with the added benefit of being able to watch all of the service’s latest shows — including Westworld, Insecure, and Run — at the same time as they appear on the traditional service.
+Add to that a cascade of past classics, from The Sopranos to Deadwood, newer movie releases, popular weekly shows like Real Time with Bill Maher and Last Week Tonight with John Oliver, and virtually everything on the network anytime on demand.
 It’s worth noting that some live TV streaming services, like AT&T TV Now, offer HBO as part of existing packages, or at a discount (see Web TV section, below).

 CBS’s premium network has its own streaming service, called simply (and confusingly) Showtime.
-As the name suggests, you’ll get virtually all the benefits of being a subscriber of Showtime’s cable version for $11 per month, and the service has also made deals to bundle with both Hulu and Amazon Prime at a reduced cost.
+As the name suggests, you’ll get virtually all the benefits of being a subscriber of Showtime’s cable version for $11 per month, and you can bundle the service with both Hulu and Amazon Prime at a reduced cost.

 There are also lesser-known services to consider.
 Some are ultra-specialized like the sports-exclusive ESPN+ and Fubo TV, while others can’t quite match up in overall content quality, but you’re usually rewarded with more wallet-friendly subscription prices.

 Apple TV+ is another interesting standout.
-It’s one of the cheapest you’ll find at just $5 per month, and Apple users get up to an entire year before they’re asked to pay.
-The content offering won’t measure up to Netflix and Hulu, the latter of which charges just another dollar extra for a much more impressive catalog, but Apple is just getting started.
+It’s one of the cheapest you’ll find at just $5 per month, and if you just bought an Apple device, you can get up to an entire year before you’re asked to pay.
+The content is made up of exclusively Apple original shows, so for now it won’t measure up to Netflix and Hulu, the latter of which charges just another dollar extra for a much more impressive catalog, but Apple is still just getting started.

 It’s important to note, however, that the more you spread out your selection, the closer you’ll come to matching (or greatly exceeding) that dastardly cable bill every month.
 If you’re looking to save real bucks, you’ll probably need to choose two or three of our highlighted services to stay on budget.